crux-bphc/crux-judge/docs/README.md

 This is a programming judge which currently supports C language.

 It uses Django framework to host the server and is mainly written in Python3.
-PostgreSQL is the database of choice.
+SQLite3 is the database of choice.

 ## Features

 1. Problem bank
 2. Partial marking using testcases
 3. Safe execution of executables using [sandbox](https://github.com/ajay0/sandbox) (written in C)
-4. Anti-cheat to prevent counterfeit submissions (under development)
+4. Anti-cheat features to prevent counterfeit submissions
 5. Django admin facilitates easy creation of users and groups
+6. Docker image for easy deployment

 ## Techs Used

 1. Python3
 2. Django web server framework-1.11
-3. PostgreSQL-9.6
+3. SQLite3
 4. HTML/css/js
 5. gcc
 6. C